sindrebroch/ha-flexit/README.md

 This also goes for away_delay.
 If this is set, the integration switches to Away right away, but it only activates after the delay has passed.

-## Requirements

-- Your Flexit-unit needs to be connected to the Internet
-- Unit needs to be registered in the Flexit Go-app

 ## Known issues

 - [ ] Stuck in Away-mode.